wasmerio/wasmer-js/packages/wasm-terminal/README.md

 ```

 CallbackCommands are functions that can be returned by WasmTerminalPlugins.
 They are simply Javascript callback that take in the command arguments and command stdin, and returns a Promise that resolves stdout.
 Since these callback commands handle `stdin` and `stdout`, that can be used as normal commands that can be piped!

+## Browser Compatibility

+For more simple Wasm modules, E.g [cowsay](https://wapm.io/package/cowsay), the Wasm terminal will work on the latest version of all major browsers.
+However, more complex Wasm modules may only work on browsers that support [SharedArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer).
+Which was previously implemented in all major browsers, but was removed due to the [Meltdown and Spectre attacks](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/SharedArrayBuffer#Browser_compatibility).
+Though, some major browsers have already started to re-enable this feature.
+The following cases that may be problemsome are:

+- Wasm modules that infinitely loop like [wasm-matrix](https://github.com/torch2424/wasm-matrix).
+They will block the main thread and freeze the browser.

+- Wasm modules that take in input from `/dev/stdin` such as [lolcat](https://wapm.io/package/lolcat).
+They will not take input from the shell. but instead, use [`window.prompt`](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt) to get input.
+Since `window.prompt` can pause the execution of javascript on the main thread for synchronous reads.

 ## Contributing